-GitHub SMS notifications using Twilio · Cloudflare Workers docs
+GitHub SMS notifications using Twilio

 Overview

-In this tutorial, you will learn to build an SMS notification system on Workers to receive updates about one of your GitHub repositories.
-When there is new activity on your repo, your worker will send you a text update using Twilio.
+In this tutorial, you will learn to build an SMS notification system on Workers to receive updates on a GitHub repository.
+Your Worker will send you a text update using Twilio when there is new activity on your repository.

-You’ll learn how to:
+You will learn how to:

-- Build webhooks using Workers
+- Build webhooks using Workers.

-- Integrate Workers with GitHub and Twilio
+- Integrate Workers with GitHub and Twilio.

-- Use Worker secrets with Wrangler
+- Use Worker secrets with Wrangler.

 Generate a project

-We will start by using
+Start by using

-wrangler generate to generate a Worker project in the cli.
+wrangler generate to create a Worker project in the command line:

 Generate a project